 Clay charged with two felonies

 Iowans and people visiting Iowa have a plethora of casinos at their disposal.
 There are 19 commercial casinos and four more tribal-run casinos.
 Unfortunately, Iowa online casinos are still illegal.
-Iowans can play slots and also some table games at online sweepstakes casinos that do not use real money.
+Iowans can play slots and also some table games at online sweepstakes casinos like Sweepstastic that do not use real money.

 According to KIWAradio, Clay allegedly attempted to abscond with post-tax winnings from a $1,464.40 slot jackpot at Grand Falls, north of Larchwood.
 He tried to avoid paying money owed to the state of Iowa by paying someone else to claim the jackpot.
 He then kept the remainder for himself, according to the incident report and nwiowa.com.